kellyav/bike_bank_transactions/README.md

 This script controls the possible errors in the insertion of a buyer's data.
 It also inserts those errors into the errors table.

+- **select_staff**

+ Selects all the information of a member from the staff table using a given staff_id.